Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 The permutations that saturate this bound form the sequence

 which defines a multichain in the poset of non-crossing partitions; see Fig.~\ref{fig:nc_lattice}.
-Turning now to Eq.~\eqref{eq:g}, again from trinagle inequalities, we observe that $g_2(\vec{\pi}, \vec{\sigma}) \geq 0$ is saturated when both of the following independent conditions hold: $\pi_j \leq \sigma_j \leq \gamma$ for each $j \in \{1, 2\}$.
+Turning now to Eq.~\eqref{eq:g}, again from triangle inequalities, we observe that $g_2(\vec{\pi}, \vec{\sigma}) \geq 0$ is saturated when both of the following independent conditions hold: $\pi_j \leq \sigma_j \leq \gamma$ for each $j \in \{1, 2\}$.
 These are clearly satisfied when Eq.~\eqref{eq:multi} holds.
-Choosing the \emph{non-crossing multichain condition} in Eq.~\eqref{eq:multi} therefore simultaneously minimizes both $f_2(\vec{\pi}, \vec{\sigma})$ and $g_2(\vec{\pi}, \vec{\sigma})$ to be zero.
-We note that this non-crossing multichain condition also arises in a computation of Ref.~\cite{fritzsch2025freeprob}.
+Imposing \emph{non-crossing multichain condition} in Eq.~\eqref{eq:multi} therefore simultaneously minimizes both $f_2(\vec{\pi}, \vec{\sigma})$ and $g_2(\vec{\pi}, \vec{\sigma})$ to be zero.
+We note that this non-crossing multichain condition also arises in a computation of Refs.~\cite{chen2024freeindependen, fritzsch2025freeprob}.
 Asymptotically, in the large-$\chi$ limit, Eq.~\eqref{eq:rmpuotoc1} then reduces to

 where we neglect terms $\mc{O}(\chi^{-2})$.
-Finally, we apply a fundamental identity of Möbius functions~\cite{nica2006lectures}, also used in Ref.~\cite{fritzsch2025freeprob}, which states that
+Finally, we apply a fundamental identity of M\"obius functions~\cite{nica2006lectures},

 This identity allows us to cancel two of the sums in Eq.~\eqref{eq:multi1}, yielding

 which exactly matches the asymptotic global Haar-averaged OTOC expression in Eq.~\eqref{eq:loOTOC}.
 We thus conclude that, for sufficiently large bond dimension $\chi$, rotating with the RMPU ensemble $U\sim \mc{R}$ causes $A_U$ and $B$ to become freely independent, reproducing the Haar value of higher-order OTOCs